ontop/ontop-website/guide/cli.md

             enable annotation properties defined in the ontology.
 Default: false

-        -f <outputFormat>, --format <outputFormat>
+        -f <output format>, --format <output format>
-            The format of the materialized ontology.
+            The format of the materialized RDF graph.
 Default: rdfxml

             This options value is restricted to the following set of values: rdfxml